mdimapilis/cse15l-lab-reports/LabReport1.md

 ## Step 3: Trying Some Commands

-1. Type some of the following into your computer and on your remote computer and see what happens.
+1. Type some of the following commands into your computer and on your remote computer and see what happens.

 ```cd ~```
 ```cd```
 ```ls -lat```
 ```ls -a```

+Note 1: ```cd``` is a command that changes the current working directory to the given path that is typed after.
+But if a tilde is added to the command ```cd ~```, the relative path that is being referred to will refer to the absolute path.
+Note 2: The ```ls``` command prints out the list of files and folders in the path.

 Note: Look at the image below to see an example.